DKIM Signature

 However, DKIM has a unique way of doing this with an encrypted digital signature:

-When the two DKIM keys match, mailbox providers verify the identity of the sender and the message goes through to the inbox.
+When the two DKIM keys match, mailbox providers can verify the identity of the sender and the message goes through to the inbox.
 If the key pair does not match, or if there is no DKIM signature detected by the email provider, it’s more likely that the email will be rejected or filtered into the spam folder.

 Flowchart of how DKIM signatures work